 Jill whipped up some delicious margaritas in their tiny kitchen.
 She mixed sugar with a pinch of salt for the rims of the glasses – a first for me and it was a very nice touch.

 Craig doin’ his thing.
 Here he barbecues the biggest hunk of rib eye I’d ever seen!

 When dinner time rolled around, we sat down to a real feast on their shaded front deck.
 And no, the delicious beef was not the highlight of my meal – it was the teriyaki chicken that Craig made just for me!
 He knew of my addiction and made some anyway – and if it wasn’t for this virus fear, I’d have hugged him!

 Dinner time!
 One I won’t forget any time soon.

 Teriyaki Chicken!
 Rib eye!
 Salad and balsamic!
 Baked bread!
 I may stay three weeks after all…

 The thought has occurred to me that certain family members may be trying to kill me.
 They all know of my heart history, yet they serve me so much splendid food.
-If, and I know it’s unlikely, but if they have bad intentions, I can’t think of a better way to go!
+If, and I know it’s unlikely, but if they have bad intentions, I couldn’t think of a better way to go!